suborbital/docs/website/docs/how-to/customize-plugins/plugin-editor.md

 **Template** (optional): `&template=assemblyscript`

 * The language template used for new plugins.
-Check out our [supported  languages](docs/atmo/runnable-api/language-support.md)!
+Check out our [supported  languages](../../reference/language-support.md))!

-If the `ext` in question does not exist, the editor will automatically create a new plugin.
+If the `fn` in question does not exist, the editor will automatically create a new extension.

 ## Building and deploying